 Have a look at the homepage of Kirkenes Snow Hotel in Norway.
 You would love the entrance and the overall experience.

-It was opened up in 2006 and is found in north Norway, close to the Russian boundary.
+It was opened up in 2006 and is found in northern Norway, close to the Russian boundary.

 The hotel, bar, and chapel are rebuilt every winter with the aid of glaciers sculptors from the famous ice event in Harbin, China.

-Squeamish about the cool or uncertain you can invest in a full nighttime?
+Squeamish about the cool or uncertain you can invest in full nighttime?
 There are day travel options available as well.

 While each of the ice hotels is a man-made artwork in itself, the Kirkenes Snow Hotel actually aims to produce a specific artwork in each room.